arabellas-craft/arabellas-craft.github.io/_posts/2026-05-09-three-realms-celtic-tarot-spread.md

 *Talam* (TAH-lum): land
 *Muir* (mwir): sea

 Swearing by sky, land, and sea was a standard way of invoking the whole of existence in the Irish tradition.
-Erynn Rowan Laurie puts it directly in *[A Circle of Stones](https://bookshop.org/a/84772/9781536558241)*: "All things lived within the circle."
+Erynn Rowan Laurie puts it directly in *[A Circle of Stones](https://bookshop.org/a/84772/9781536558241){:target="_blank" rel="noopener noreferrer"}*: "All things lived within the circle."
 For a longer treatment of how this cosmology fits inside Celtic Reconstructionism, see [my CR cosmology article](/celtic-reconstructionism-theology-cosmology).

 The three realms aren't symbolic stand-ins for elemental qualities.
 They name the actual structure of the world as Irish tradition understood it.
 That makes them a sturdy frame for divination.
 Each realm asks a different kind of question, and together they give you a picture of a situation across three honest registers.